 If you add in GorillaStack’s alerting capabilities, you can keep your team notified and up-to-date as to the status of your critical systems through your Slack channel too.
 You can configure AWS billing alerts based on surpassing thresholds or just regular updates.

 These simple concepts can be very powerful in practice and help make everyone more productive.

-By building tools like GorillaStack into a chat room you can automate commands by a bot, and communication doesn’t become an afterthought to operational processes but over time becomes core to how you operate.
+By building tools like GorillaStack into a chat room, you can automate commands by a bot,.
+Communication doesn’t become an afterthought to operational processes but with time, it becomes core to how you operate.

 If you don’t already have a GorillaStack account, you can try it for free here.